istio/istio.io/content/blog/2019/mesh-federation/index.md

     You should have three pods of the Bookinfo application.

 1. Create a service for reviews.
-Call it `myreviews`, to demonstrate that you can use a different names for services in the clusters, there is no requirement for uniform naming in mesh federation.
+Call it `myreviews`, to demonstrate that you can use different names for services in the clusters, there is no requirement for uniform naming in mesh federation.

     {{< text bash >}}